eshaz/wasm-audio-decoders/README.md

 See files `src/*.{js,html}` and use `$ make` and `$ make clean` to build into `dist/`

-### `OpusChunkDecoder` C interface
+### `OggOpusDecoder` C interface

-See C files `src/opus_chunkdecoder*` and use `$ make native-decode-test`, which allows you to compile and test almost instantly.  `native-decode-test` is a fast workflow that ensures things work properly independently of  Emscripten and Wasm before you integrate it.
+See C files `src/ogg_opus_decoder*` and use `$ make native-decode-test`, which allows you to compile and test almost instantly.  `native-decode-test` is a fast workflow that ensures things work properly independently of  Emscripten and Wasm before you integrate it.

 You'll need to install `libopusfile` binaries natively on your system (on Mac use `$ brew install opusfile`).
 Then, declare environment variables with the locations of the installed `libopusfile` dependencies required by `native-decode-test` before running:
 ```